united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Software Requirements

-The UMH installation requires one of the following Operaing System on your server:
+The UMH installation requires one of the following Operating System on your server:

 - Flatcar version current-2023 or higher (3510.3.1).
 It is recommended that you have full control over the operating system.
 To install Flatcar on your server,